Create a Scatter Plot

 - Select Heat as the Density Color Palette and leave the default Hexagon shape selected

 - Click Apply to update the chart with the selected changes.
+Shown here, the number of charts was reset to one, and only a single Y axis is included.

-- Name the chart, enter a description (optional), and choose whether to make it viewable by others.
+- Name the plot, enter a description (optional), and choose whether to make it viewable by others.
 You will also see the default thumbnail which has been auto-generated, and can choose whether to use it.
 As with other charts, you can later attach a custom thumbnail if desired.

 Once you have saved a scatter plot, it will appear in the Data Browser